JasonYuan869/AutoWaifuClaimer/README.md

 * keyboard

 ## Usage
 Clone this repository.
-Fill `config.json` with the respected data.
+Fill `config.json` with the respective data.
 For information on copying Discord IDs, see [this article](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 For information on making a bot, see [this article](https://www.writebots.com/discord-bot-token/).
 ```
 {
   "bot_id": <MUDAMAID_ID_HERE>,